voschezang/coding-handbook/collaboration/messaging.md

 ### Delivering News

+There are two main tools.
+They determine the initial expectation.

+- Great (significant) news.
+- Casual or ordinary news.

 **Guidelines**

 - Keep it simple.
 Don't make it bigger than it has to be.
 Find incremental steps / nuance.